-Exceptional students' progress toward IEP goals and objectives will be reported to parents at mid-term, 5th week of the nine (9) week grading period and at the end of the nine (9) week grading period.
+Exceptional students' progress toward IEP goals and objectives will be reported to parents at mid-term, 5th-week of the nine (9) week grading period and at the end of the nine (9) week grading period. the end of each nine (9) week grading period.